 - A statement indicating that Message and Data rates may apply to any text/sms communication

-- Information on how a user/subscriber can opt-out (e.g. “reply STOP or STOP ALL to opt-out”) or get more information via HELP keyword in bold lettering.
+- Information on how a user/subscriber can opt-out (e.g. “reply STOP to opt out")

 Accessing SMS Messaging